yhoiluhi/agmod/SINGLEPLAYER.md

 - Fixed scientist on QE going too far upstairs (at c2a4e).
 - Fixed grunt on QE going downstairs and scaring the scientist (at c2a4f).
 - Fixed WGH door getting closed.
+- Now it's possible to hold the gauss charge between maps (not on saveloads though).
-- Removes Game Over triggered by damaging a scientist (at c3a2 and c3a2d).
+- Removed Game Over triggered by damaging a scientist (at c3a2 and c3a2d).
 - Moved further the scientist that may get into your path when finishing the first map of AM (at c1a0).
 - Removed some scripted sequences for the scientist at the start of the 2nd map of AM (c1a0d), so it doesn't get in your way.
 - Removed glass on the doors at the end of the second map of AM (c1a0d), as starting with HEV suit disables doing that part normally.